andrelopes301/weatherApp/README.md

-# weatherApp
+# weatherApp - Flutter

+## Project made for 'Arquiteturas Móveis' at ISEC 2021/2022

+### Notes
- Flutter WeatherApp using OpenWeatherMapAPI
+- Flutter WeatherApp using OpenWeatherMapAPI
+- Made in VS code